Preparing your Postgres source database v1.3.2

 Grant usage of the source schemas to the CDC migration role

-To select tables in a schema, the user must grant usage on the schema in addition to granting SELECT on the tables of the schema.
-This is necessary for all source schemas containing tables to be migrated.
+To select tables in a schema, you must grant usage on the schema in addition to granting SELECT on the tables of the schema.
+This usage is necessary for all source schemas containing tables to be migrated.

 You can grant usage on a schema using the following command: